-When a Hybrid delivery method is used, courses are delivered in a hybrid format, with lecture on-line and hands-on components on-campus, except designates a course offered fully online.
+When Blended delivery method is used, courses are delivered in a Blended format, with lecture on-line and hands-on components on-campus, except designates a course offered fully online.
 When a residential delivery method is used, all courses are taught on-campus.